How to apply for or renew a work permit online

 Yes, at the end of the online application, USCIS will ask you to pay the fee by providing bank account or credit card information.
 The fee amount depends on whether you are applying for your first work permit or renewing your work permit.

-First work permit.
-Starting on July 22, 2025, it costs $550 to apply for a first work permit as an asylum seeker.
+• First work permit.
+It costs $560 to apply for a first work permit as an asylum seeker.
 Before, there was no fee.

-Renewal work permit.
-Starting on July 22, 2025, the cost to renew your work permit as an asylum seeker increased by $275.
+• Renewal work permit.
 If you are renewing your work permit online, it now costs a total of $745.

 What if I cannot afford the work permit fee?